davidkern13/flickr-gallery/README.md

 Thank you for the opportunity to do the project task.

+## About app

+• App

+  - react redux
+  - local storage

+• Image Actions

+  - clicking the flip button should flip the image horizontally
+  - clicking the clone button should duplicate the image
+  - clicking an image should display this image in a larger view width option to full view

+• Gallery Actions

+  - functionality which enables the user to select their favorite images (add/remove)
+  - refreshing or closing the site will not reset the favorites
+  - infinite scroll

+• Components

+  - App
+  - Favorite
+  - Search
+  - Gallery
+  - Image
+  - Modal
+  - Navigate
+  - Loading

 I had a lot of fun :)

 ## Screenshots from the project

 # Home page

 ![alt text](https://www.imageupload.net/upload-image/2019/12/10/gallery1.png)

 # Favorite page

 ![alt text](https://www.imageupload.net/upload-image/2019/12/10/gallery2.png)